A Friendship in Sonats:

 Erich W. Korngold & Erich Zeisl

 The Vienna-based violinist Johannes Fleischmann is about to release a recording of the Violin Sonata by the last “child-prodigy” Erich Wolfgang Korngold, combined with the rarely heard Brandeis Sonata by Korngold’s close friend Erich Zeisl.
-As part of the US pre-release tour, the performance by Johannes Fleischmann and the Swedish pianist Oscar Micaelsson will be presented at the Austrian Cultural Forum Washington.
-During the concert, a short documentary will be shown, featuring testimonies by prominent family members including Barbara Zeisl-Schoenberg, Erich Zeisl’s daughter.
+As part of the US pre-release tour, the performance by Johannes Fleischmann and the Swedish pianist Oscar Micaelsson was presented at the Austrian Cultural Forum Washington.
+During the concert, a short documentary had been shown, featuring testimonies by prominent family members including Barbara Zeisl-Schoenberg, Erich Zeisl’s daughter.

 The rise of National Socialism forced both Korngold and Zeisl to flee from Austria because of their Jewish faith, and to settle in California.
 Their paths, however, were quite different.
 Korngold celebrated his classical works and his revolutionary successes in American film music.
 He also received two Academy Awards (Oscars) for his compositions “Anthony Advers” and “The Adventures of Robin Hood”.
 In comparison, it was a more difficult road for Erich Zeisl.
 Thanks to the intervention of Hanns Eisler and Hans Kafka, he was able to land various jobs as a composer in Hollywood, but he never had the kind of success like Korngold.